Alluysl/minecraft-dust-cloud-generator/README.md

 ### Generators

 * Both OBJ-based generators only consider vertices, they don't "fill" faces with particles.
-* That generator only supports albedo, for obvious reasons.
+* The texture-based generator only supports albedo, for obvious reasons.
 * Naturally, the single-color OBJ-based generator only outputs particles of one color.
 * The arguments for the grid version are hard-coded.
 The grid isn't randomized, and is centered in the XZ plane, though this isn't hard to change.